owid/etl/docs/data/faostat.md

 provides free access to food and agriculture data from 1961 to the most recent year available.

 The data is distributed among different domains, each one with a unique dataset code (e.g. `qcl`).
-We will create a new dataset (named, e.g. `faostat_qcl`) for each domain, although we are not including all FAOSTAT domains, only the ones listed below in section [Output datasets](##output-datasets).
+We create a new dataset (named, e.g. `faostat_qcl`) for each domain, although we are not including all FAOSTAT domains, only the ones listed below in section [Output datasets](##output-datasets).

 The main data from each domain is downloaded as a file.